 Iloilo River Esplanade

-The Iloilo Esplanade or simply the “esplanade” as locals call it is a peaceful promenade that runs alongside the Iloilo River.
-It is one of best showcases of the city’s efforts to rehabilitate and protect the Iloilo River and promote active lifestyles.
+esplanade” as locals call it, is a peaceful promenade that runs alongside the Iloilo River.
+It showcases the city’s efforts to rehabilitate and protect the Iloilo River and promote active lifestyles.
 It is also a popular tourist spot where visitors can enjoy a leisurely stroll and enjoy the serene views along the river.

 Brgy.
 Buaya, Sicogon Island in Carles, Iloilo